 Diagnostic tests reveal whether you have a current infection.
 A positive result receives a coronavirus diagnosis.
 The other type of testing now available is antibody testing, which checks your blood for evidence of a past infection.
 One to three weeks after a person has COVID-19, their system will begin to produce antibodies, a protein that helps fight infection.
 An antibody test cannot be used to determine whether someone currently has COVID-19 (and it’s still unclear whether antibodies will indeed protect someone from getting COVID-19 a second time).

-Who is getting tested for COVID-19
+Who is getting tested for COVID-19?

 If you’re not under the care of a healthcare provider and begin exhibiting what the CDC calls “emergency warning signs” of coronavirus, which include persistent chest pain, difficulty breathing, or blueish face and/or lips, you should seek immediate medical attention.
 Let whoever is admitting you know that you think you may have coronavirus and, if possible, wear a mask.

-Where to get tested for COVID-19
+Where can I get tested for COVID-19?